 also facilitates teamwork, friendships, collaboration, business and community support.
 It unites us for a common purpose.

-We have even managed to attract Rugby Royalty, the King an Queen of Australian Rugby, David Campese and Molly Walsh to help support and coach the Mens,
+We have even managed to attract Rugby Royalty, the King an Queen of Australian Rugby, David Campese and Mollie Gray to help support and coach the Mens,

 Colts and Women's teams